de-vri-es/assert2-rs/README.md

 Currently, `check` uses a scope guard to delay the panic until the current scope ends.
 Ideally, `check` doesn't panic at all, but only signals that a test case has failed.
 If this becomes possible in the future, the `check` macro will change, so **you should not rely on `check` to panic**.

+## Difference between stable and nightly.
+If available, the crate uses the `proc_macro_span` feature to get the original source code.
+On stable and beta, it falls back to stringifying the expression.
+This makes the output a bit more readable on nightly, but the differences are limited to the displayed expression.

 ## Controlling colored output.